Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 object files Icinga 2 moves all templates into the Icinga Template Library (ITL) and includes that in the sample configuration.

-The ITL will be updated on every releases and should not be edited by the user.
+The ITL will be updated on every release and should not be edited by the user.

 > **Note**
 >